pravinprd/Youthify/README.md

 # Youthify
-This project gives us idea of creating login page, Navigation drawer with tab layout and initila start up slides.
+This project gives us idea of creating login page, Navigation drawer with tab layout and initial start up slides.